knewplay/book-programming-essential/toolset/tools.md

 ### Branching

 Branching is one of the powerful features of Git.
-Imagine you're working on the "RoboticsProject" folder with your team and want to try a new feature for the projectile launch mechanism.
+Imagine you're working on the "RoboticsProject" folder with your team and want to try a new feature for the arm mechanism.
 Instead of making changes directly to the main project, you create a "branch" - a parallel version of your project where you can experiment without affecting the original code.
 In Git, the main branch is often called the "main" branch (previously called "master"), and it's the version of your project that's considered stable and ready for production.

 When you create a new branch, it's like you're taking a snapshot of the main branch at that point in time.
 You can make changes, add new files, and even delete files in the new branch without affecting the main branch.
 This allows you to experiment, try new features, or fix bugs in a safe environment.